-We are on a mission to try all the resorts at Walt Disney World, in the name of research of course.
+We are on a mission to try all the resorts at Walt Disney World!
+In the name of research of course.
 We aren’t doing too bad so far, but we still have a way to go.
-So, on our most recent trip, we decided to stay at Coronado Springs Resort.
-Rumors of it’s beautiful grounds, new refurbishments and upcoming dining experiences had us curious.
-Here’s everything you need to know.
+Coronado Springs is one we’ve stayed at several times.
+And while there are aspects we love, there are also a few that we, well don’t love so much.
+Read on for our Coronado Springs Resort review for all you need to know about this resort.

 Coronado Springs Resort Atmosphere

 First of all, you should know that Coronado Springs Resort has a convention center.
 Which means you can often find plenty of businesspeople staying here.
 While this is not necessarily a bad thing, if you’re someone who might feel a little self-conscious walking around in Mickey t-shirts and Minnie ears around businessmen and women, well don’t say we didn’t warn you.
 It might also not feel as family friendly due to this.
 And while it wouldn’t be my first choice if I were staying with a young child, it’s perfectly fine for families.

 Secondly, you should know that is it HUGE.
 I was told by a cast member that Caribbean Beach is actually the largest WDW resort, but my guess would be that Coronado would be a very close second.
 It is set up the same as Caribbean Beach in that it has a main check in area and restaurant, main pool and then smaller sections throughout.